Projects & Training

 Fauldhouse Focus involved residents, schools, youth groups, community groups, local businesses, public sector and voluntary organisations to create a shared vision for the village.
 Four consecutive placemaking workshops took place in May, with a follow-on workshop in June.
 Download our PDF for more information.

-PAS delivered the pilot of Charretteplus in partnership with Fife Council.
-Levenmouth was identified as being a suitable location for a charrette which would focus on connectivity.
+PAS delivered this pilot project in partnership with Fife Council.
+Levenmouth was identified as being a suitable location for a place-based project which would focus on connectivity.
 PAS worked directly with the community planning team to identify the scope of the project and Fife Council spatial planning staff were also involved in delivery.
 Download our PDF for more information.